-Whether you're looking to recommit to your spouse, want a wedding day do-over, or simply want a personalized alternative to a legal wedding, commitment ceremonies provide the opportunity to affirm your relationship on your terms.
+Whether you're looking to recommit to your spouse, want a wedding day do-over, or simply want a personalized alternative to a legal wedding, a Hawaii commitment ceremony provides you the opportunity to affirm your relationship on your terms.

 A commitment ceremony is similar to a wedding in that it is a public declaration of love and dedication made between two people.
 The ceremony is a special event -- one that is often held in an inspiring location like Hawaii, wink wink ;) -- and the guest list usually includes the people who mean the most to you.